keijiro/ColorSuite/README.md

 even if the effect is very subtle.
 It should be kept untouched (or set to zero) whenever not needed.

-#### Use dither if banding
+#### Use dithering if banding

-Dither is used to avoid color banding which occurs in low contrast situations (see the image below).
+Dithering is used to avoid color banding which occurs in low contrast situations (see the image below).
 In other words, it should be turned off unless there is any noticeable banding.